Victorian Regional Leagues

-The Victorian Regional Leagues are the ninth level of soccer in Victoria, Australia, and the tenth nationally.
-The league consists of eight separate regional senior leagues and is administered by Football Victoria.
+The Victorian Regional Leagues are eight separate regional senior leagues and is administered by Football Victoria.

 The Albury-Wodonga Football Association, which includes several clubs based in northern Victoria and southern NSW, is run by Football NSW.
 However, since 2016 the Victorian based clubs have taken part in the Dockerty Cup and FFA Cup, making some think they are now aligned with the Football Victoria.

-Currently there is no promotion from the Victorian Regional Leagues to Victorian State League Division 5.
+Currently there is no promotion from the Victorian Regional Leagues to Victorian State League Men's.
 However, clubs may apply to join.

 Member clubs

 Clubs in the different districts in 2017 are as follows: